Khalenanassers/LATAM-LAB/README.md

 ### On accessibility

 Every project is documented in **English**.
-But, the business report are always in Spanish and Enlgish so everybody can use it.
+But, the business report are always in Spanish and English so everybody can use it.
 ---